olambo/.dotfiles/.dotfiles/README.md

-# Keep dotfiles where they belong and avoid symlinks entirely.
+# Keep dotfiles where they belong and avoid symlinks.

 This arrangement of dotfiles is taken from [here](https://github.com/anandpiyer/.dotfiles/tree/master/.dotfiles).
 The idea is to keep all the dotfiles in their original locations.